CE - Continuing Education

 Chris Gehrmann – Effective support tool to achieve a ground parallel coffin bone

-Lucie Baresove – Analysis of Conventional and Natural Boarding condition
+Lucie Baresove – Analysis of Conventional and Natural Boarding conditions

 Sabine Kells – Remote Viewing